 What level of subsidy is available?

+The investment priority or importance of the training influences the size of the government subsidy.
 Training in vocational areas that aligns with important economic and industry skills needs will receive a higher government subsidy.

 The amount of your out-of-pocket expense will vary depending on the course you undertake and the training provider you choose.

 The fee may be paid on your behalf by an employer or another third party (unrelated to the training provider), but cannot be paid or waived by the training provider unless approved by the department.